 12. Begin mashing with your electric hand mixer with beaters or your hand potato masher.
 A hand masher will give you the heaviest potatoes.
 An electric hand mixer will make them lighter.
 Either is fine.
 If you want to use a stand mixer, make sure to use the paddle attachment, not the whisk.
 And, never ever use a food processor or you'll end up with potato glue instead of mashed potatoes.

-14. When the potatoes are the consistency you want, taste to see if you need more salt.
+14. When the potatoes reach the consistency you want, taste to see if you need more salt.
 Chef Barbie's personal preference is to not add pepper.
 (It's my personal preference, too.)

 15. If you need to keep your potatoes warm, cover with plastic wrap and then with foil.
 The plastic wrap will keep the moisture in.
 You can even put it in the oven like this on a very low temperature to keep warm.

-Lumpy potatoes are the result of potatoes that are not fully cooked.
+Lumpy potatoes are the result of potatoes that aren't fully cooked.

 "You can't go back and cook potatoes more," said Chef Barbie.
 But, she does have a method to salvage your undercooked potatoes.

 Take your lumpy mashed potatoes and fold in about a cup of sour cream and a cup of cheese.
 Spread the mixture into a casserole dish that's been sprayed with non-stick cooking spray.
 Cook at 400 degrees until the cheese melts and the casserole is nice and bubbly.
-The lumps will then be cooked through, and you'll have a potato casserole that you can pretend you meant to make the entire time.
+The lumps will then be cooked through, you'll have a tasty potato casserole and no one will ever know the true story.

 Here's something I didn't know.
-You can peel and cube your potatoes and put them in cold, unsalted water in the refrigerator up to three days in advance of making your mashed potatoes.
+You can peel and cube your potatoes and put them in cold, unsalted water in the refrigerator up to three days ahead of making your mashed potatoes.
 That's helpful to know if you're planning a huge holiday meal.